-- 1. From the AGM left-hand navigation, click the Application Manager's icon.
+- 1. From the AGM navigation, go to App Manager > Applications.
 The Applications page opens. - 2.
-Select the Microsoft SQL Server database, instance, AAG, or consistency group that you want to capture.
+Right-click the Microsoft SQL Server database, instance, AAG, or consistency group that you want to capture and select Manage SLA.
+The Manage SLA page opens.